 Level: Juniors Year 10 credits

+UC/CSU Approval: Yes (weighted)

-Prerequisite: Completion of English 2 Honors with a B or higher; or English 2 with an Aor higher, plus teacher recommendation.
+Prerequisite: Completion of English 2 Honors s with a B or highe er; or English 2 with an A- or higher,

+plus teacher recommendation.

 Description: English 3 AP is an intellectually challenging course that combines the study of classic and contemporary American literature with multiple nonfiction readings, all of which focus on rhetorical analysis and critical thinking skills.
 Emphasis is given to expository writing in order to prepare students for the Advanced Placement English Language and Composition Examination.
 To that end, students analyze and write argumentative, rhetorical analysis, and synthesis essays throughout the year.
 Attention is also given to expanding vocabulary, improving test taking skills, and mastering the rules of standard written English.